JulianSantanatoglia/know.me/README.md

 # Hi!
 I'm Julián #
 ## I'm Frontend Web Developer ##

-🇦🇷 I was born on February 17, 1994, in Argentina.
+Hello! 👋🏻

-💻 I started in the programming world at the age of 13, combining my passion for video games and technology by developing a private Lineage II server using Java and managing databases with MySQL and Navicat.
-Since then, I’ve mastered programming logic and continued to acquire knowledge in a self-taught manner.
+💻 My journey in programming began at the age of 14 when I developed a private Lineage II server using Java and managed databases with MySQL and Navicat.
+Since then, I have mastered logic and continued self-training.

-🧠 Over 2 years of training in Software Development, specializing in Frontend with React.
-I’ve worked on several projects using HTML5, CSS3, SASS, Bootstrap, JavaScript, TypeScript, Next.js, Git, GitHub, and React, fully leveraging Hooks, Components, Props, and Routes.
-Additionally, I have experience with databases using MySQL, Firebase, and Microsoft Excel.
+🧠 With over 2 years of experience in Software Development, I specialize in Frontend.
+I have worked on several projects with HTML5, CSS3, SASS, Bootstrap, Tailwind, JavaScript, Typescript, React, Angular, Next.js, Git, and GitHub.
+Additionally, I have knowledge in databases with MySQL, Firebase, and Microsoft Excel.

-💻 I’ve also completed several projects with WordPress using WooCommerce, Elementor, and Astra, incorporating hosting and domain setup, SSL certification, payment and shipping platforms, product management, and copywriting.
-I’ve worked on SEO optimization and accessibility, using Photoshop and Illustrator for wireframes, logos, banners, and product photo retouching.
+💻 I have also worked on WordPress projects using WooCommerce, Elementor, and Astra, setting up hosting, domains, authentication, SSL certification, payment and shipping platforms, products, copywriting, SEO, and accessibility.
+I used Photoshop and Illustrator for wireframes, logos, banners, and product photo retouching.

-🎮 My hobbies?
-Programming, playing soccer, video games, and traveling ✈️
+🎮 My Hobbies?
+Programming, playing soccer, and traveling.

 ⚡ Technologies ⚡